awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/telemetry.md

 + **Telemetry agent**—The telemetry agent on Greengrass core devices collects local telemetry data and publishes it to Amazon EventBridge without requiring any customer interaction\.
 Core devices publish telemetry data to EventBridge on a best effort basis\.
 For example, core devices might fail to deliver telemetry data while offline\.

   The telemetry agent feature is enabled by default for all Greengrass core devices\.
 You automatically start to receive data as soon as you set up a Greengrass core device\.
 Aside from your data link costs, the data transfer from the core device to AWS IoT Core is without charge\.
 This is because the agent publishes to an AWS reserved topic\.
 However, depending on your use case, you might incur costs when you receive or process the data\.
 **Note**
 Amazon EventBridge is an event bus service that you can use to connect your applications with data from a variety of sources, such as Greengrass core devices\.
 For more information, see [What is Amazon EventBridge?](https://docs.aws.amazon.com/eventbridge/latest/userguide/what-is-amazon-eventbridge.html) in the *Amazon EventBridge User Guide*\.

+To ensure that the the AWS IoT Greengrass Core software functions properly, AWS IoT Greengrass uses the data for development and quality improvement purposes\.
+This feature also helps inform new and enhanced edge capabilities\.
+AWS IoT Greengrass retains telemetry data for up to seven days\.

 This section describes how to configure and use the telemetry agent\.
 For information about configuring the nucleus emitter component, see [Nucleus telemetry emitter](nucleus-emitter-component.md)\.